Fighting for Injured Roughnecks, Drivers & Other Oil Rig Injury Survivors in Baton Rouge

 Accidents can occur at any hour, given Louisiana’s round-the-clock oil operations.
 With Baton Rouge serving as a regional processing hub, workers regularly operate in areas exposed to heavy machinery and hazardous material, including locations that see intense rain or flooding.
 Heat and unpredictable weather add new challenges each season, making year-round vigilance a must.
 Rig crews rely on timely support after an incident, so partnering with a team familiar with the realities of oil rig work and the Baton Rouge region is a must.

 First, get immediate medical attention.
-Even if your injuries seem minor, oil rig accidents often involve internal trauma, burns, or crush injuries that require emergency treatment as soon as possible.
-Remember: you can request to be seen by an independent doctor—not just the company's chosen provider.
+Even if your injuries seem minor, oil rig accidents often involve internal trauma, burns, or crush injuries that require emergency evaluation.
+You can request to be seen by an independent doctor, not just the company’s chosen provider.

 Next, make sure the incident is officially reported.
-Your employer must document any workplace injury or fatality, but you should also create your own record.
-If possible, write down what happened, note who was present, and take photos or videos of the scene and your injuries.
-The more details, the better.
+Your employer is required to document any workplace injury or fatality, but you should create your own record as well.
+Write down what happened, note who was present, and photograph the scene and your injuries if you’re able.
+The more detail, the better.

-Be cautious when speaking with company investigators or insurance adjusters.
-It's common for companies to ask workers to sign statements or accept small settlements quickly, but these offers rarely reflect the full cost of your injuries.
-Don't sign or agree to anything until you've talked to an attorney.
+Be cautious with company investigators and insurance adjusters.
+It’s common for companies to ask workers to sign statements or accept quick settlements, but these offers may not reflect the true cost of your injuries.
+Don’t sign or agree to anything before you’ve spoken with an attorney.

-Finally, contact a Baton Rouge oil rig accident lawyer as soon as you can.
-At Arnold & Itkin, we've helped injured workers and grieving families across Louisiana and the Gulf Coast hold powerful companies accountable.
-We know how these companies operate, and we know how to uncover the truth—no matter what they try to hide.
+Finally, contact a Baton Rouge oil rig accident lawyer as soon as possible.
+We’ve helped injured workers and grieving families across Louisiana and the Gulf Coast hold powerful energy companies accountable.
+We know how these companies operate, and how to uncover the truth, no matter what they try to hide.

 Offshore vs. Inland Oil Rig Accidents in Louisiana